rhino-site/rhino-linux-wiki/pages/user/rhino-pkg.md

 - Flatpak (**Flatpak must be installed first.**)
 - Snapcraft (**Snapd must be installed first.**)

-⚠️ Rhino Pkg currently does not support Nix Packages. **This is being worked on.**

 ⚠️ There are some known issues when installing "Classic" snaps through Rhino Pkg, please use `sudo snap install` to install Classic Snaps for the moment.

-⚠️ Rhino Linux **does not** support PPAs, please use Pacstall packages instead.

 ## Commands